HyperviewHQ/hyperview_docs/documentation/outlet-control/index.rst

 ====================
 There can be a lot of hardware, software and configuration variations within an rPDU model family.
 When troubleshooting issues with Outlet Control please consider the following troubleshooting tips:

 - License is enabled.
-You can verify that the control license flag is enabled for your Hyperview instance by navigating to Settings -> License.
+You can verify that the Outlet Control license flag is enabled for your Hyperview instance by navigating to Settings -> License.

 - The device supports outlet control.
 You can consult your device's datasheet or user manual.